-So when a person’s life doesn’t look “Christian,” try to remember that they very well still could be Christian.
+So when a person’s life doesn’t look “Christian” try to remember that they very well still could be.
 Just like we can’t make ourselves unborn from our earthly father, no matter what our lives look like, we can’t make ourselves unborn from our Spiritual Father either, no matter what our lives look like.
-We cannot be unborn–our birth has already happened and it’s irreversible!
+We cannot be unborn.
+Our birth has already happened and it’s irreversible!

-We are privy to this heavenly birthright because of the Father’s promise to Jesus at the Cross, and our faith in that event as true for our sins!
+We are privy to this heavenly birthright because of the Father’s promise to Jesus at the Cross and our faith in that event as true for our sins!
 We’ve now been completely reconciled with God forever by being reborn through Jesus!
-(See Colossians 1:22).
+(See Colossians 1:22, Romans 6:6,7).
 Therefore, in order to build up the best Christian life we can possibly have, we must make a decision of what we will do each day with one little word…pride.

 The preacher whose church members’ lives are falling apart because he refuses to preach on the bottomless grace of God, how we can be reconciled with Him, or anything about the unconditional love of Christ–but instead, he trains them with, “HOW BAD THE WORLD IS, HOW WE NEED TO TAKE IT BACK, AND HOW WE NEED TO MAKE THESE NASTY SINNERS REPENT!”–that is pride.
 Each and every Sunday, he instills severe pride deep into his patrons’ souls by teaching them the very opposite of what God’s character really is.

 Pride is from the pits of hell.
-Pride chooses drugs, alcohol, sex, work, church, video-game binging and hobbies over its family.
-Pride would rather watch porn than have sex with its wife.
-Pride beats up their wives, and kids, and then blames them for the beatings.
+Pride chooses drugs, alcohol, sex, work, video-game binging and hobbies over its family.
+Pride would rather watch porn than have sex with its spouse.
+Pride beats up their spouses, and kids, and then blames them for the beatings.

 Pride steals from their boss, and then blames the boss for it.
 Pride leaves their kids’ dad for another man, while caring nothing about what that choice has just done to the well-being of their children.
 Pride gossips on social media.
 Pride cheats on social media.
 Pride appreciates nothing, while being handed everything.
 Pride refuses to learn and grow.
 Pride knows it all.
 Pride gives victory lessons.
 Pride judges how people look.
 Pride shows no mercy to those who make mistakes.
 Pride looks for the worst in others, while ignoring the best.
 Pride says, “End of conversation!” and then storms off.
 Pride is what got the most beautiful angel of all time, Satan, kicked out of heaven.

 We must destroy pride!
-It’s our choice, not God’s!
-We do this by walking out His Spirit in us!
-He’s there, we just gotta let Him come out!
+It’s our choice!
+We do this by walking out God’s Spirit in us!
+He’s there, we just have to let Him come out!
 The Holy Spirit is not prideful!
 As you begin to allow Him to live through you more and more, what you’ll soon see is that by walking out your perfect spiritual identity pride begins to organically fade away because that word doesn’t describe you at all!
 You are not prideful!
 YOU’RE NOT!
 Begin to let Jesus live through you and you’ll see that this is the truth!
 Let’s gooooooooooooo!

 A prayer for you: God, I want to thank you for completely removing all pride from my spirit.
 Thank you so much.
 Right now, I lift up all who are reading this, directly to you.
 For those who may be struggling with an enormous pride issue, please, reveal it to them.
 In the name of Jesus, I rebuke any prideful spirit who has set up shop around them–not in them–but around them, make it go away!
 Help them, mold them, and teach them who they really are in Christ!
 In His name, amen.